ptsully10-droid/stock-analysis/README.md

-# stock-analysis
+# Stock Anaysis

-stock analysis project
+## Project Overview
+Personal, non-commercial learning project to practice API development and data analysis techniques by collecting publicly available stock market discussions from Reddit.

 ## Purpose
-Personal learning project to practice API development and data analysis by collecting publicly available stock market discussions from Reddit.
+- Learn Reddit API integration and OAuth2 authentication
+- Practice data collection and analysis skills
+- Analyze sentiment and trends in stock-related discussions for personal investment research
+- Improve programming skills in [Python/Go - choose your language]

-## Planned Implementation
+## Planned Technical Stack
-- Language: Python (or Go based on your preference)
-- Libraries: PRAW (Python Reddit API Wrapper) or similar
+- **Language**: Python (using PRAW library) or Go
+- **Data Storage**: Local CSV files or SQLite database
+- **Analysis**: Basic sentiment analysis and trend identification
+- **Deployment**: Local script running on personal computer

+## Target Subreddits
+- r/stocks
+- r/investing
+- r/wallstreetbets
+- Other stock-related communities

+## Functionality
-- Functionality: Read-only data collection from stock-related subreddits
+- Read-only data collection (no posting or voting)
+- Collect post titles, content, comments, and metadata
-- Storage: Local CSV/database for personal analysis
+- Store data locally for personal analysis
+- Respect all rate limits and API guidelines

-## Usage
+## Compliance
+This project will strictly adhere to Reddit's Data API Terms:
-Non-commercial, personal use only.
-Will comply with all Reddit Data API terms including:
+- ✅ Non-commercial, personal use only
-- Rate limiting (100 QPM)
-- Data deletion policies
-- Non-commercial use restrictions
+- ✅ Respect rate limits (100 queries per minute)
+- ✅ Delete user data upon request
-- Proper User-Agent identification
+- ✅ Proper User-Agent identification
+- ✅ No data redistribution or commercialization
+- ✅ No AI/ML model training
+- ✅ Local operation only (not hosted service)

-## Status
+## Current Status
-In development - awaiting Reddit Data API access approval
+📋 **Planning Phase** - Awaiting Reddit Data API access approval

+Once API access is granted, development will begin with basic data collection and progress to analysis features.

+## License
+Personal use only - not licensed for distribution

+## Contact
+For questions about this project, please contact via GitHub.